Kanye West Headlines Awaken 2020 10-Hour Prayer Rally in Tempe, Arizona | The latest hip hop news, music and media - Mag Viral News

 On January 18, 2020, at Sun Devil Stadium in Phoenix, Arizona, you will become part of the Jesus awakening that is changing history.
 Open the door and enter a new era, a new decade of revival that brings with it a movement of signs and miracles, healing the sick and preaching the gospel.

 Several outlets, such as the New York Daily News, reported that guests invited to Awaken 2020 will be represented who are notorious for their attitude towards the LGBTQ community.
 Guillermo Maldonado, who has publicly supported President Donald Trump, is a staunch critic of LGBTQ.
-Cindy Jacobs, a so-called prophetess, is also known for her negative views of the LGBTQ community.
+Cindy Jacobs, a so-called prophetess, is also said to be known for her negative views on LGBTQ.

+TO UPDATE: The following is a statement by the organizers of Awaken 2020, highlighting that the rally did not invite any controversial speaker and explained its reasons for Kanye West’s participation in the event.

 –